kkflyauthor/learngit/readme.txt

+test
+addd
-t is a distributed version control system.Git is free software.
+ta is a distributed version control system.Git is free software.
 Git is free software.
 t is a version control system.: